Helmholtz-UFZ/saqc/sphinxdoc/cook_books/OutlierDetection.rst

 In order want to *unflag* those values, that do not relate to sufficiently large residues, we assign them the :py:const:`~saqc.constants.UNFLAGGED` flag.

-Therefore, we make use of the :py:meth:`~Core.Core.SaQC.flagGeneric` method.
+Therefore, we make use of the :py:meth:`~saqc.SaQC.flagGeneric` method.
 This method usually comes into play, when we want to assign flags based on the evaluation of logical expressions.

 So, we check out, which residues evaluate to a level below *20*\ , and assign the